 Example 1: If you wanted to trigger an ETH smart contract but hold ARK, you could just send the instructions through ARK SmartBridge, right in the wallet to trigger the event.
 The code embedded in the ETH chain is always listening for an ARK SmartBridge transaction and will collect this info and trigger the function to issue a contract.

 Example 2: You want to issue a record entry in Factom, but you only hold ARK.
 So you would go to your ARK wallet, enter the correct info and instructions for the FCT chain via the SmartBridge tab.
 Then send it.
 That’s it, now the FCT chain receives the info and acts appropriately.

 SmartBridge technology also allows ARK to remain scalable, as ARK can off-load its non-essential functions to several side-chains.
 Although scalability remains a vexing issue for many cryptocurrencies, ARK claims to have smartly solved this.
 Nonetheless, the viability of side-chain scaling has ignited heated debates among cryptocurrency enthusiasts.

 And as a result, developers from a wide array of fields will be able to jump into coding XTRABYTES DApps quickly and easily.
 Furthermore, ARK will allow these developers to easily deploy a blockchain in their language of choice.
-WIth these two options, developers might find themselves creating a Dapp in their favourite language, deploying it on the XTRABYTES network, then using ARK’s push button blockchain capability to deploy their own blockchain (coded in that very language).
+With these two options, developers might find themselves creating a Dapp in their favorite language, deploying it on the XTRABYTES network, then using ARK’s push-button blockchain capability to deploy their own blockchain (coded in that very language).
 They might then use ARK’s SmartBridge to have their blockchain interact with the Dapp they deployed on the XBY network.